 Use both quantitative and qualitative data when analyzing how your content is performing.
 Use Google Analytics or a similar tool to track what kind of content appeals most to your visitors.
 You should also pay attention to their comments, both on the post itself and on social media.
 The best blogs are those that respect their visitors, solicit feedback, and adjust their content strategy accordingly.
 Follow these principles, and you will build a loyal following.

 Elisa Abbott is a freelancer whose passion lies in creative writing.
 She completed a degree in Computer Science and writes about ways to apply machine learning to deal with complex issues.
-Insights on education, helpful tools, and valuable university experiences – she has got you covered;) When she’s not engaged in assessing translation services for PickWriters you’ll usually find her sipping a cappuccino with a book.
+Insights on education, helpful tools, and valuable university experiences – she has got you covered;).

 10 Backlinks you can build now to boost your rankings!